Bike-sharing project

 I respectfully disagree with David Gutman’s assessment that helmet laws are hurting the bike-share programs. [“Will helmet law kill Seattle’s ailing bike-sharing project, Page One, Dec.
 19.]

-2a.
 Seattle’s real hurdle is the hills and traffic.
 Seattle is difficult by bike even at the best of times because of the hills.
 The hills make the city bike accessible to only the most regular cyclists, who have their own bikes.

-2b.
-The traffic in this town is very dangerous for cyclists.
-Rush hour is hideous and makes impatient drivers more hostile to cyclists, and oblivious.

 Most Read Stories